mkordas/tips-on-agile/presentation/01-mindset.md

 ##### Belief about effort and strategies
 - No need to work hard, otherwise I’m not smart
+- Very hard work is necessary all the time

 ##### Attitudes toward others’ successes
 - Competition, others must have more talent than me...